ibm-cloud-docs/dr-automation-powervs/FAQs.md

 Each HA node must run the agent to complete the installation.

-### **What are the main API endpoints for HA Automation for PowerVS?**
-{: #apiendd}

-Key endpoints include provisioning APIs for VMs, monitoring APIs for health metrics, and deprovisioning APIs for tearing down configurations.
-Some APIs and workflows apply only to HA Automation plans.

 ### **What resources should be planned before implementing HA Automation for PowerVS?**
 {: #implementt-powerha}